 Understanding the Importance of Terpenes

 Terpenes are not just an afterthought in the cannabis world.
 They play a vital role in the overall experience of using cannabis.
-Understanding terpenes can help you make informed choices about which strains to try.
+Understanding terpenes can help you tailor your cannabis experience to your needs.

 Conclusion